italia/spid-cie-oidc-docs/docs/en/revocation_endpoint.rst

 An RP MAY request the revocation of an Access Token or a Refresh Token issued by an OP.

-When the user logs out, the RP MUST revoke the Access Token in its possession.
+When the user logs out, or when the user session on the RP expires, the RP MUST revoke the Access Token in its possession.

 .. note::
   The Access Token revocation implies revoking all the Refresh Tokens linked to it.